Find a Qualified Attorney Near You

 Law Enforcement and Immigration in Mississippi

-A federal program once required all arrestees' names to go into a database.
-This program was "Secure Communities."
-The database checked immigration statuses.
+The “Secure Communities” federal program once required that all arrestees’ names be entered into a database, which checked immigration statuses.
 Former President Donald Trump renewed the program by executive order in 2017.
 But President Joe Biden revoked that executive order in 2021.

-The new program is the "Criminal Apprehension Program."
-It only applies to those convicted.
+The new program is the “Criminal Apprehension Program.”
+It only applies to those convicted of a crime, not just arrested.

 Employment and Immigration